osmandapp/web/main/docs/user/personal/tracks.md

 - "map" button - allows to choose tracks for showing its on the map.
 - "&#x1F5D1;" button - allows to choose tracks for deleting.
 - "&#10227;" button - allows to refresh tracks list.
-- "OSM editing" button - allows [to upload chosen track to OSM](../plugins/osm-editing.md).
+- "OSM editing" button - allows you to upload the selected [track to the OSM](../plugins/osm-editing.md).

 </TabItem>